dyhes/zulip/docs/development/setup-advanced.md

    vagrant ssh
    ```

-   This will ssh you into the bash shell of the Zulip development environment
+   This will ssh you into the bash shell of the Aloha development environment
    where you can execute bash commands.

 1. Set the `EXTERNAL_HOST` environment variable.